Hazel-Li/hazel-li.github.io/_posts/2019-09-29--Best-ever-Netdisk-is--------Github!.md

    git push -u origin master
    ```

-4. If yout file is in the format of R, Python,Markdown or other programming language, then Girhub Desktop can trace every changed your made.
+4. Github Desktop can trace every changed your made

    ![image-20190929231136525](/Users/liyiting/hazel-li.github.io/assets/images/r3.png)

+To sum up, it is a quick way to have your files stored online.
+It works well with codes and documents.
+But you have a big digest for videos, it should not be your choice.